Students impress employers with mental health solutions

 Any employer interested in getting involved in future events should contact email@example.com, and any university interested in finding out more about Tech Industry Gold accreditation should contact firstname.lastname@example.org.

-Check here for photos of the event.
+Check here for photos of the event and watch the highlights video.
 Videos of the event’s presentations and panel sessions are also available to students and lecturers already involved in the programme.
 If this applies to you, please join the LinkedIn TP Degrees Community group to gain access.

 About Tech Industry Gold